 University of Sheffield (UK)

-We have several ongoing clinical projects in collaboration with the University of Sheffield in the evaluation of metyrapone effects in Cushing’s syndrome and adrenal tumors.
+We have several ongoing clinical projects in collaboration with the University of Sheffield.

-We have a cooperation agreement with the Universitá di Torino the sponsor of the ADIUVO trial "Efficacy of adjuvant mitotane treatment in prolonging recurrence-free survival in patients with adrenocortical carcinoma at low-intermediate risk of recurrence" which is an ongoing international study.
+We have a cooperation agreement with the Universitá di Torino, the sponsor of the investigator-driven ADIUVO trial "Efficacy of adjuvant mitotane treatment in prolonging recurrence-free survival in patients with adrenocortical carcinoma at low-intermediate risk of recurrence" which is an ongoing international study.

 The European network for the study of adrenal tumors (ENS@T)